net-lisias-ksp/KAX/GameData/KAX_ReadMe.txt

 KAX wouldn't be possible without Firespitter!
-Big thanks to Snjo and the Firespitter mod & plugin: http://forum.kerbalspaceprogram.com/threads/24551
+Big thanks to Snjo, Roverdude, and the Firespitter team: http://forum.kerbalspaceprogram.com/threads/24551